Andy-J-marshall/stanningley-bowls/README.md

 Update `yearFixturesAddedFor` in `fixtures.js`.

+Add fixtures to Google calendar for all teams.

 Add the `clubCupWinner` for the current year in `teamDetails.py`.

 Update the `bowlsStats` file to the latest year in `allPlayerStats.spec.ts` and `playerStats.spec.ts`.
 You might need to comment out players if they haven't played a game yet.